ruediger/help.github.com/_posts/2009-11-16-egit-corruption.markdown

 categories: troubleshooting
 ---

-Due to a bug in egit's impementation of the `git push` command, remote repos can become corrupted due to missing objects:
+Due to a bug in egit's implementation of the `git push` command, remote repos can become corrupted due to missing objects:

 <pre class="terminal">$ git fsck
 broken link from  commit 5b90a930763c442f0fc3d819685083b4eda69f8e